Bachata (music): History

-Bachata arose in the poor and working class areas of the country.
+Bachata arose in the poor and working-class areas of the country.
 During the 1960s and early 1970s, while bachata was known as amargue music, it was seen as music of the lower class by middle-upper-class Dominicans.
 The genre's popularity rose in the 1980s and early 1990s when the rhythm began to reach the mainstream media.
 The genre was declared an Intangible Cultural Heritage of humanity by UNESCO.

 During much of its history, bachata music was disregarded by middle-upperclass Dominican society and associated with rural underdevelopment and crime.
 As recently as the 1980s, bachata was considered too vulgar, crude and musically rustic to be broadcast on television or radio in the Dominican Republic.

 1950s: Trujillo's dictatorship and the origins of bachata music

-Although the first official bachata song was released in 1962, bachata music had already existed informally in el campo (here refers to the rural areas of the country), the rural or countryside parts of the Dominican Republic where it originated.
+Although the first official bachata song was released in 1962, bachata music had already existed informally in el campo, the rural or countryside parts of the Dominican Republic where it originated.
 Prior to the 1960s, when Rafael Trujillo's dictatorship over the Dominican Republic was marked by heavy censorship, the word bachata referred to an impromptu party in el campo, characterized by its melancholy and bittersweet lyrics, singing, and dancing.
-Informal bachateros at the time were majority poor, working class people and so was their audience.
+Informal bachateros at the time were majority poor, working-class people and so was their audience.
 Given the initial demographics of bachata music's audience and musicians, Trujillo harbored negative emotions towards bachata music and stigmatized it.
 As a result, bachata became synonymous with poverty, delinquency, lack of education, and prostitution to the middle and upper-class Dominican society.
 Bachata was also referred to as música cachivache, or music of little worth, and música de guardia, or music for low ranking military and police men.
-Still, Bachata music prevailed through the 50s as poor, working class people played bachata music in bars and brothels.
+Still, Bachata music prevailed through the 50s as poor, working-class people played bachata music in bars and brothels.
 Bachateros also participated in the informal music sector where they paid studios to record songs on records or vinyls and sold them to people and establishments for low prices.
 Establishments like colmados in el campo bought popular bachata recordings and played them on jukeboxes for their customers to listen to while shopping.